kevin-71/kevin-71/README.md

 - 👋 Hi, I’m @kevin-71
-- 👀 I’m interested in technologies
+- 👀 I’m interested in tech stuff
-- 🌱 I’m currently learning some programming languages such as python and c
+- 🌱 2nd year engineering school

 <!---
 kevin-71/kevin-71 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.